Swart-lab/bleties/docs/milraa.md

 reference assembly.
 In the GFF3 file, these are reported with `internal_eliminated_sequence` in the `type` column.

+#### IES retention score

 The `score` column (column 6) reports the provisional IES retention score for that putative IES feature.
 The IES retention score is defined as `IES+ / (IES+ + IES-)` where `IES+` is the number of IES+ reads and `IES-` the number of IES- reads for a given IES feature, in the mapped reads.

+For subread mappings, the ZMW coverage is used to calculate the score, not the subread coverage.
+For CCS reads, each read corresponds to one ZMW so the CCS read coverage is used directly.

+#### Attributes column

 In addition, the `attributes` column (column 9) reports more information that is relevant to IES analysis.
 Attributes are formatted as `tag=value` pairs,